FallingDice/mechanical-factions/README.md

-This mod is an additional mod for the Flesh Mod.
+This mod is my new mod

 0.37v
 - sprite update